ms10596/detectioner/results.md

 # Conclusion
 >After trying a lot we can conclude that the best test accuracy we can get is 0.62 using *Keras Categorical loss*.
 Although *Keras Binary Cross entropy* produce better test result.
-After some investigation we compared the 2 functions's implementations:
+After some investigation we compared the 2 functions' implementations:

 ```python